Our Back to Health campaign

 Alongside brilliant professional staff, volunteers help to make care more effective – or even reduce the need for treatment in the first place:

-• Providing reassurance and practical support for patients on the waiting list
+• Providing reassurance and practical support for people waiting for diagnosis or treatment

 Getting well:

-• Helping vulnerable patients to eat and drink
+• Supporting vulnerable people to eat and drink

 Recovering well: